HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

 ## Advanced configuration

-!!! warning
+!!!important
-    The configuration in the **Ingress Implementation** section is the preferred one and should be used whenever possible.
+    The configuration in the **Ingress Implementation** section is the recommended configuration and should be used whenever possible.

-    Please be aware that any custom application that is deployed in the WebSphere Application Server or certain configurations must be mapped in the Ingress accordingly.
-This includes:
+    Note that you must map in the Ingress any custom application deployed in the WebSphere Application Server or certain configurations.
+This includes the following:

     - Some special functionalities of DX like the [Web Application Bridge](../../../../../../extend_dx/integration/wab/index.md)
     - Deployments with the [context root changed or removed](../../../../../manage/siteurl_cfg/index.md)